 Contributor: C. Peter Chen

 ww2dbase"Capture of the approaches to Antwerp was a difficult operation," recalled Dwight Eisenhower in his memoirs.
 However, it was much needed as another port for the war of supply the Allies was fighting in late 1944.
 After initial delay, Allied advances were now far beyond initial predictions, which was bittersweet as the supplies simply could not keep up with the rapidly advancing troops.
-The situation was made worst after foul weather on 19 Jun damaged harbors in the Normandy area.
-The capture of Antwerp on 4 Sep 1944 did not yet bring relief to the supply situation, as the approaches to Antwerp, the Scheldt Estuary, were still under German control.
+The situation was made worst after foul weather on 19 Jun 1944 damaged harbors in the Normandy area.
+The capture of Antwerp, Belgium on 4 Sep 1944 did not yet bring relief to the supply situation, as the approaches to Antwerp, the Scheldt Estuary, were still under German control.
 Commonwealth troops under the command of Lieutenant General Guy Simonds were given the task of securing the Scheldt Estuary.
 Under Simonds' command was the Canadian 1st Army, consisted of the British 1st Corps and Canadian 2nd Corps (with a Polish armored division and two British divisions).

-ww2dbaseThe terrain this region in Holland and Belgium favored the defenders.
+ww2dbaseThe terrain this region in the Netherlands and Belgium favored the defenders.
 The marshlands in the south impeded movement, the isthmus at South Beveland was easily defended, and the island of Walcheren was an island fortress.
 Defending this terrain was General Gustav-Adolf von Zangen's 15th German Army.
 The 15th German Army was beaten and chased by the Allies during the campaign for Antwerp, but a failure in strategy discontinued the chase, giving the German troops the time to further fortify the area.
 This strategic failure was largely attributed to Bernard Montgomery, who drew men and resources away from the Antwerp region for the failed Market Garden operation.
 "If I had not attempted the Arnhem operation", said Eisenhower, "possibly we could have begun the Walcheren attack some two or three weeks earlier."

 ww2dbaseTo set up the operation against German forces in the region, in late Sep 1944 the 4th Canadian Armored Division moved against the Dutch town of Breskens while the 1st Polish Armored Division headed for the Dutch-Belgian border north and east of Antwerp.